jkoether/Terrain_Trails/README.md

 Future options I would like to include are:
 * Automatic sectioning and dovetailing for terrain prints larger than printbed
 * Seprate groups of trails for different colored trails. (can be done with slicer...)
-* Additional printed path from GPX file.
 * Integrated compass for terrain model.
 * Guidance for material changes at specific layers heights to generate contour lines on terrain model.
 * Adjust base height each path section based on minimum elevation.
 This would reduce priting time and reduce the number of tall skinny path prints that are prone to failing.

 The following libraries are used:
 * overpy
+* Shapely
 * numpy trimesh as tm
-* import pyclipper
 * triangle
 * gpxpy
 * rasterio

-OpenSCAD is also required, exe loacation is assumed to be: "C:\"Program Files\OpenSCAD\openscad.com"
+Blender is also required, exe loacation is assumed to be: "C:\Program Files\Blender Foundation\Blender 3.0\blender.exe

 # USAGE: